viktoriia2002/tyshchuk_v_HW3/README.md

-# My Favorite Ukranian Dishes
+# My Favorite Ukrainian Dishes
-There is one mobile first page where you can find some information about my favorite ukrainian food and how to cook it ay home.
+There is one mobile first page where you can find some information about my favorite ukrainian food and how to cook it at home.

 ## Description
 Pick 3 things you love and create an app that showcases those things.
 Design a database that contains at least 4 columns - you must include an image of some kind and descriptive data about each of those things.
 Use the class authoring files as a reference - however DO NOT use the design files - make something better.

 ## Installation
 No particular installation required.
 Download repo and open in a code editor.
 Content will require a Live Server to view properly.

 ## Contributing
 Fork it!